 This article is for “Non-Sales Entrepreneurs” to help them avoid certain Pitfalls with regard to their newly hired Sales Team:

 In my last few years of journey of running a B2B sales venture, I frequently come across certain behaviors of the founders ( I realized many of them are committing similar mistakes and not able to grow from their current stage).
-Following are some of the key points, my fellow “Non-sales founders” may like to keep it in their mind.
+Following are some of the key points, my fellow “Non-sales founders” may like to keep in their mind.

-1. There is a difference between an Aeroplane and a Helicopter
+1. There is a Difference Between an Aeroplane and a Helicopter

 Aeroplane needs a Runway to gain its speed before it flies.
 We all know how Helicopter flies.
 Sales Representative is like an Aeroplane.
 He will need his Runway (his time) before he gains his speed and start flying (his KPI achievements).
 Unfortunately, I have seen so many founders get impatient with the sales team just within first few months and take a call that this is not working out and decide to remove the sales person.